Quickstart: Connect to your Active Directory Forest

 - Review the Defender for Identity prerequisites article.

-- At least one of the following directory services accounts with read access to all objects in the monitored domains:
+- At least one directory services accounts with read access to all objects in the monitored domains.
+For instructions on how to create the directory service account, see Directory Service Account recommendations.

 Provide a username and password to connect to your Active Directory Forest